ab-sayed/ab-sayed.github.io/_news/announcement_Séminaire IA25_UGE.md

 <!-- A simple inline announcement. -->

-I will present our work on Bridging Neural ODE and ResNet at the AI Seminar of Université Gustave Eiffel.
+I will present our work on Bridging Neural ODE and ResNet at the AI Seminar of Université Gustave Eiffel